 Vessels have large outdoor decks for photo opportunities as well as indoor seating.

-Protected in the South West New Zealand World Heritage Area, Okarito Lagoon is New Zealand’s largest pristine wetland and a truely magical spot.
+Protected in the South West New Zealand World Heritage Area, Okarito Lagoon is New Zealand’s largest pristine wetland and a truly magical spot.
 It’s home to 76 bird species, most notably this is the only breeding area in the country of the Kotuku or White Heron.
 Something else our guests always love about this wildlife cruise are the guides, you’ll learn so much from the passionate guides who live here and know Okarito better than anyone else.

 Okarito is on the South Island’s west coast, around 27 kilometres from Franz Josef.